Effect of detailed information in Minority Game: Optimality of 2-day memory and enhanced efficiency due to random

-Note that, with $m=2$ real histories, the value of $\eta$ for large $N$ is $\eta \approx 0.50$ (Fig. \ref{fig_2}), which is higher than that with a fake $m=1$ random history.
-Also, with a fake random history of length $m$, it is easily seen that the RSS contains $N^m$ strategies in our model, thus making $m=1$ the optimal choice.
-Thus in our model, a random $m=1$ fake history results in better efficiency than real histories of any length for large $N$.
+Note that, with $m=2$ endogenous information, for large $N$, $\eta \approx 0.50$ (Fig. \ref{fig_2}), which is higher than that with $m=1$ random exogenous information.
+This can be intuitively understood based on the fact that, providing the agents with uniformly random exogenous information essentially increases the number of strategies in RSS from $\cal{O}(\sqrt{N})$ to $\cal{O}(N)$ [here the Gaussian distribution for the attendance in side A is replaced by a uniform distribution.
+One may also consider exogenous information with other possible distributions.
+If the distribution \textquoteleft stretches\textquoteright\; the original Gaussian, it will lead to better global efficiencies as it will essentially increase the number of strategies in RSS.
+As the uniform distribution is the one which does the maximum \textquoteleft stretching\textquoteright\;, it should result in maximum global efficiency among the possible distributions].
+Also, with a uniformly random exogenous information of length $m$, it is easily seen that the RSS contains $N^m$ strategies, thus making $m=1$ the optimal choice.
+Thus, for large $N$, with exact attendance as information in MG, a uniform, random $m=1$ exogenous information results in a better efficiency than endogenous information with any value of $m$.